American Splendor (film)

-American Splendor is a 2003 American biographical comedy-drama film about Harvey Pekar, the author of the American Splendor comic book series.
-The film, which is a hybrid production featuring live actors, documentary, and animation, is in part an adaptation of the comics, which dramatize Pekar's life.
-American Splendor was written and directed by documentarians Shari Springer Berman and Robert Pulcini.

-The film stars Paul Giamatti as Pekar and Hope Davis as Joyce Brabner.
+American Splendor is a 2003 American biographical comedy drama film written and directed by Shari Springer Berman and Robert Pulcini.
+The film, which chronicles the life of comic book writer Harvey Pekar, is a hybrid production featuring live actors, documentary, and animation.
+It is based on the 1976–2008 comic book series of the same name written by Pekar and the 1994 graphic novel Our Cancer Year written by Pekar and Joyce Brabner.
+The film stars Paul Giamatti as Pekar and Hope Davis as Brabner.
 It also features appearances from Pekar and Brabner themselves (along with Pekar's long-time co-worker Toby Radloff), who discuss their lives, the comic books, and how it feels to be depicted onscreen by actors.

-It was filmed entirely on location in Cleveland and Lakewood in Ohio.
+The film was filmed entirely on location in Cleveland and Lakewood in Ohio.

+American Splendor premiered at the Sundance Film Festival on January 20, 2003, and was released in the United States on August 15, by Fine Line Features.
+The film received critical acclaim.
+It was nominated for Best Adapted Screenplay at the 76th Academy Awards.